Virtual reality applications: Military training

 U.S. Marines from 2nd Battalion, 8th Marine Regiment walk through a scenario during a Future Immersive Training Environment (FITE) joint capability technology demonstration at Camp Lejeune in 2010.

 In 1982, Thomas A. Furness III presented the United States Air Force with a working model of his virtual flight simulator, the Visually Coupled Airborne Systems Simulator (VCASS).
 The second phase of his project, which he called the "Super Cockpit", added high-resolution (for the time) graphics and a responsive display.
 The United Kingdom has been using VR in military training since the 1980s.
 The United States military announced the Dismounted Soldier Training System in 2012.
 It was cited as the first fully immersive military VR training system.

 Virtual training environments have been claimed to increase realism while minimizing costs, for example, by saving ammunition.
 In 2016, researchers at the U.S. Army Research Laboratory reported that instructor feedback is necessary for virtual training.
 Virtual training has been used for combined arms training and instructing soldiers to learn when to shoot.

 Military programs such as Battle Command Knowledge Systems (BCKS) and Advanced Soldier Sensor Information and Technology (ASSIST) were intended to assist the development of virtual technology.
 Described goals of the ASSIST initiative were to develop software and wearable sensors for soldiers to improve battlefield awareness and data collection.
 Researchers stated that these programs would allow the soldier to update their virtual environment as conditions change.
 Virtual Battlespace 3 (VBS3, successor to the earlier versions named VBS1 and VBS2) is a widely used military training solution adapted from a commercial off the shelf product.
 Live, Virtual, Constructive – Integrated Architecture (LVC-IA) is a U.S. military technology that allows for multiple training systems to work together to create an integrated training environment.
 Reported primary uses of the LVC-IA were live training, virtual training, and constructive training.
 In 2014, the LVC-IA version 1.3 included VBS3.

 Mining industry training

 Many mining accidents can be attributed to inadequate or insufficient training.
 With VR training, one may simulate the exposure to a real working environment, without the associated risk.

 Sports training

 VR headsets have been used in the training of athletes, such as in American football, when player Jayden Daniels used a Cognilize VR system at Louisiana State University and Washington Commanders.
+Additionally, virtual reality combined with machine learning techniques is utilized to train executive functions and improve decision-making performance in team sports such as basketball.